- Keynote Speaker – Sir John Daniel

 Nicole Blanchett Neheli

 Nicole Blanchett Neheli is the co-ordinator of and a professor in the Journalism Broadcast Program at the Sheridan Institute of Technology and Advanced Learning in Oakville, Canada.
 She is a regular contributor and section editor of The Canadian Journalism Project and has served as a judge for the Gemini news awards and the Atlantic Journalism Awards.
 Blanchett Neheli holds a B.A.A in Journalism and MA in Professional Communication.
 Her research speciality is participatory journalism and her findings are showcased on her blog, Redefining Journalism.
 She previously worked as a daily news show producer and writer at Citytv in Toronto.

-Velma Rogers Graham Research Chair, Ryerson University, former Chief Strategic Advisor for the Americas, Al-Jazeera
+Velma Rogers Graham Research Chair, Ryerson University and former Managing Director of Al Jazeera English, former Chief Strategic Advisor for the Americas, Al-Jazeera